Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 Wildlife You Can See in Yellowstone During Winter

-A bighorn sheep leaps a guardrail as photographers watch closely.
+A bighorn sheep leaps a roadside barrier as photographers capture the dramatic moment.

 Bison breaking through deep snow.